MANISH120904/Face-Recognition-Attendance-System/README.md

 # Face-Recognition-Attendance-System
-A desktop application for employee/student attendance tracking using face recognition.
+Code for developing a desktop application for employee/student attendance tracking using face recognition.
 Install all the libraries inside the requirements.txt.
 You need to download cmake , visual c++.
 After completion you can export it as an excutable file (.exe) using pyinstaller library.